GSA-TTS/10x-website/reports/fy22-impact-report/03-where-are-they-now.md

 Due to the complexity of such a transition, stakeholders approached 10x to ask us to oversee the FAC's initial transition, using what we learned and the relationships and credibility we built during the FGR project.
 We agreed to oversee the transition and then hand off the work to our colleagues within GSA.

-This current FAC reimagination project is not a traditional 10x project—it's better described as a post-Phase Four project.
+This current FAC reimagination project is not a traditional 10x project — it's better described as a post-Phase Four project.

 The new, 10x-managed, GSA-staffed FAC team set out on a path of continuous innovation and modernization.
 The team consists of a cross-functional group of designers, engineers, policy experts, and other professions.
 The team was drawn from a mix of existing 10x staff as well as talent from both within and outside TTS.
 Through this process, the team we stood up will carry this work forward, and will ultimately build and deliver a brand new clearinghouse for Single Audits for hundreds of thousands of users who interact with tens of billions of dollars in federal grant funding each year.
 This effort represents an organization-wide effort, in which many different offices within GSA contributed talent and expertise.
 This highlights another strength of 10x, which is to serve as a convening role for technology innovation: bringing the right folks together from across organizational boundaries, with the right outlook, and a shared perspective and vision for impact.